-Funding Against Purchase Orders in Mountain View – Put Us On Your Team Today!
+Funding Against Purchase Orders in San Diego – Put Us On Your Team Today!

 Get a purchase order today!
 We provide the same financing options as big banks, but without all the big bank hassles–no restrictions on what you can buy or how long it takes us to process your application.
 You can get started right away with our fast online application!

-Funding against purchase orders is a form of financing that is provided to businesses with established credit.
-This form of financing typically consists of an alternative lender giving funds based on the purchase orders generated by the business.
+Funding against purchase orders is a form of financing provided to businesses with established credit.
+This form of financing typically consists of an alternative lender giving funds based on the purchase orders generated by the company.

 Most Common Mistakes Made When Funding Against Purchase Orders

 The most common mistake people make when using purchase orders for financing is not understanding their purpose.
-A purchase order is used to ensure that enough amounts of money are coming into the business to cover its expenses.
-It does not guarantee that the customer will actually pay for the goods ordered.
+A purchase order is used to ensure that enough money are coming into the business to cover its expenses, and it does not guarantee the customer will pay for the goods ordered.
 The buyer must still be willing to accept delivery of the product at some point in the future.

 The business owner should also understand that if they cannot meet their obligations under the contract, the supplier could file suit against them.
 If the seller sues, the court would likely award damages equal to the amount owed plus interest.
 In addition, the seller might even recover attorney’s fees from the defendant.